dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

-"Packet" refers to individual IP or IPv6 packets.
-Typically these are UDP, but may be part of a TCP message.
+"Packet" refers to individual IPv4 or IPv6 packets.
+Typically these are UDP, but may be constructed from a TCP packet.
 "Message", unless otherwise qualified, refers to a DNS payload extracted from a UDP or TCP data stream.